Sage/yaml_normalizer/README.md

 programming languages.
 Ruby's default YAML parser and emitter is [Psych](https://github.com/ruby/psych#psych).

-Stable Yaml Formatter follows the notion that there is a normalized YAML file format.
+Yaml Normalizer follows the notion that there is a normalized YAML file format.
 It re-formats YAML files in a way that the results closely match Psych's output.
-Stable Yaml Formatter ensures that the original file and the resulting file are 100% identical to Psych (stable change).
+Yaml Normalizer ensures that the original file and the resulting file are 100% identical to Psych (stable change).

-Stable Yaml Formatter provides
+Yaml Normalizer provides
 * **Alphabetic Ordering** (TODO)
   * to improve (human-)readability and maintainability
   * to avoid douplicate keys